engine-plus/document/EnginePlusDescription_en.md

 2. All instances use the same ssh key for authentication.
 3. Server and cluster are recommended to use different security group configurations.
 Because you need to access github and all machines of cluster, you need to open all outbound rules.
 4. The port of 22, 443 related inbound access should be allowed in server security group.
-5. Because the cluster needs to access all instance communication, for security reasons, all ports must be opened to the internal network.
+5. Because the cluster needs to access all instance communication, for security reasons, all ports must be opened to the intranet.
 6. Cluster and the server instance use the same IAM role.
 You need to enable  `ssm:*`,`aws-marketplace:*` for this IAM role.

 Please add Service Policy `System Manager`(`ssm:*`) and import managed policy `AWSMarketplaceFullAccess`(`aws-marketplace:*`) like belows: